Is OEPTC applied for and rent/property tax declared?

 Students, course fees:

 It’s possible a young person may be unaware that they have a carried-forward unused tuition amount.
 Carry-over amounts are reported on Notices of Assessment, but clients rarely bring in their prior year Notice.
-If a client went to college or university in the past, it may be advisable to use auto-fill which will allow you to see carryforward amounts.
+If a client went to college or university in the past, it may be advisable to use auto-fill which will automatically download any unused tuition amount.

-If the client has a T2202 tuition certificate for the tax year then use autofill to view any potential Canada Training Credit Limit (CTCL).
+If the client has a T2202 tuition certificate for the tax year then use autofill to download any potential Canada Training Credit Limit (CTCL).

-Some clients take one or a few individual courses at some institution and they ask if they can claim their course fees.
-A client may have taken a course to train for an occupation, or just for personal interest.
-Fees qualify if paid to a college, university, or certified institution, and if (i) taken to provide or improve skills for an occupation or (ii) the course is at a post-secondary level.
-A course is at a post-secondary level if it provides credit towards a degree, diploma, or certificate; and a prerequisite for taking the course is completion of secondary school.
-Courses taken to get a high-school diploma and ESL courses do not qualify.
+Some clients take one or a few individual courses at a private institution and they ask if they can claim their course fees.
+In general, the fees qualify if paid to a certified institution and taken to provide or improve skills for an occupation.
+Ideally the client will have, or can get, a tuition certificate, but a receipt may suffice.
+If not certified, the fees might still qualify if paid for a course at a post-secondary level.
+A post-secondary course must have completion of secondary school as a prerequisite.
+Courses taken to get a high-school diploma, ESL courses, and general interest continuing education courses, do not qualify.

-If the client received a scholarship or other award reported in box 105 of a T4A slip, it may be fully or partially exempt from taxation.
+If the client received a scholarship, bursary, or other award reported in box 105 of a T4A slip, it may be fully or partially exempt from taxation.
 There are several box 105 options in UFile, including one for a part-time program.
 Make sure to choose the right one.

 Canada Workers Benefit: